Do Solar Panels Lose Performance Over Time?

 Even the best solar panels lose performance over time, but this should not occur at an accelerated pace.
 A linear performance warranty increases your return on investment: your savings increase thanks to the extra production over time.

 Power generation equipment has a finite service life, and this includes solar panels.
 However, the generation loss per year should be reasonable, and you can protect your investment by getting good warranties.
-The simplest solution is working with a solar company that uses equipment from top brands, such as Solar Bay.
+The simplest solution is working with a solar company that uses equipment from top brands, such as Solar Bay, part of Energy Bay.